sfalmo/rasp-from-scratch/README.md

 The building process is somewhat complicated as we want to keep the final image size as small as possible.
 Therefore, the build happens in 3 separate stages that result in intermediate images.
-`docker-compose` should be used for the build, because it lets you configure certain variables in a `.env` file (copy or rename the provided template and adapt the documented variables to your needs).
+Everything is managed with `docker-compose`, because it lets you configure certain variables in a `.env` file.
+Copy or rename the provided template and adapt the documented variables to your needs.

 ### Build base image